GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 We use Guile \cite{guile} as our Scheme implementation for bootstrapping.
 One of the intended applications of Guile is as an embeddable Scheme system to make C applications extensible in the style of Emacs \cite{emacs}, and in view of this use case Guile's C interface was made particularly convenient and flexible; we used it to define in C our new ``type'' that we call \TDEF{whatever}, and operations over it.
 Boxedness tags serve only for the internal Guile garbage-collection machinery, at unexec time, and for debugging memory dumps (\SECTION\ref{memory-dumps}); but data structures built with whatevers should be \textit{thought of} as untyped most of the time, as in fact they are conceived for being eventually unexeced into untyped objects, dropping any tagging information.

-Whatever operations help prevent possible mistakes during the bootstrap process, by actually performing dynamic checks on tags, in particular to prevent non-whatever objects from being written into whatever buffers: whatever data structures must remain \textit{closed over the ``points-to'' relation}, so that no dependency on Guile s-expressions can remain at unexec time, and instead whatevers only refer other whatevers. \\ \\ Since Guile is a Scheme implementation its only data type is the s-expression, of which whatevers are seen as just one more addend type: in our extended Guile it is possible to dynamically check whether an s-expression is a \textit{whatever injection}. \\ \\ The implementation of this phase, mostly in \FILE{bootstrap/{\allowbreak}whatever-{\allowbreak}guile/{\allowbreak}whatever-{\allowbreak}guile.c}, is dirty and not especially interesting in itself.
+Whatever operations help to prevent possible mistakes during the bootstrap process by actually performing dynamic checks on tags, in particular to prevent non-whatever objects from being written into whatever buffer slots: whatever data structures must remain \textit{closed over the ``points-to'' relation}, so that no dependency on Guile s-expressions can remain at unexec time, and instead whatevers only refer other whatevers. \\ \\ Since Guile is a Scheme implementation its only data type is the s-expression, of which whatevers are seen as just one more addend type: in our extended Guile it is possible to dynamically check whether an s-expression is a \textit{whatever injection}. \\ \\ The implementation of this phase, mostly in \FILE{bootstrap/{\allowbreak}whatever-{\allowbreak}guile/{\allowbreak}whatever-{\allowbreak}guile.c}, is dirty and not especially interesting in itself.
 We defined the whatever ``type'' in C as a \textit{Smob} \cite[\SECTION{}Defining New Types (Smobs)]{guile}.
-Whatevers have the printed syntax of \SECTION\ref{reflection--tagging-for-unexecing}, also using ANSI terminal color escape sequences to help recognize whatever cases at a glance.
+Whatevers have the printed syntax of Syntactic Convention~\ref{memory-dump-syntactic-convention}, also using ANSI terminal color escape sequences to help the user to recognize boxedness at a glance.

 The same C source file also defines operations over whatevers, making them accessible to Scheme: there are trivial \textit{conversion operators} (for example from Scheme (injected) fixnum or (injected) threads to whatever and vice-versa), plus what \EPSILONZERO sees as primitives: \begin{itemize} \item \textit{arithmetic} and \textit{bitwise-logic} operators; \item \textit{memory} allocation, disposing, lookup and update; \item very simple \textit{input/output}; \item \textit{unexecing} primitives, for checking the boxedness tags and buffer sizes; \item the single primitive \CODE{state:update-{\allowbreak}globals-{\allowbreak}and-{\allowbreak}procedures!}, needed for transforms (\SECTION\ref{atomic-global-update-primitive}). \end{itemize} Primitives number around 30. \\ \\ The result of this phase is \FILE{guile+whatever}, an extended Guile which can also be used interactively, supporting our whatever objects while remaining completely compatible with Scheme.
 We will not show examples of its use, because some counter-intuitive choices were dictated by efficiency concerns; the details of the \FILE{guile+whatever} system become irrelevant anyway after phase \BOOTSTRAPPHASE{ii}.